LarsAskild/dynamic-frcm-group2/FiregurardAPI_guide.md

 1. Once logged in, you will be directed to the program's main interface.
 2. Enter the desired location/address in the appropriate field.
 3. Click the "Get coordinates" button to retrieve the coordinates for the location.

+# Using Postman with Docker
+If the application is running in Docker, you can also access the API using Postman for GET and POST requests.

+## Login
+1. Make a POST request to http://localhost:8000/login with the following body parameters:
+  -   Username: 'markus'
+  -   Password: 'scrum'
+2. After a successful login, you can send GET requests to access the main functionality.

+## Get Coordinates
+1. Use the following GET request http://localhost:8000/coordinates?address=Bergen, replacing 'Bergen' with your desired address.

 That's it!
 You have successfully installed and set up the program on your local machine.
 You can now use it as per your requirements.